WentaoZhan1998/geospaNN/README.md

 pip install https://github.com/WentaoZhan1998/geospaNN/archive/main.zip
 ```

-To install the pypi version, use the following command in the terminal (currently the pypi version does not support the
+To install the pypi version, use the following command in the terminal:
-torch_geometric version>= 2.4.0, this will be fixed in the next version update):
 ```commandline\
 pip install geospaNN
 ```